Aarush-Popli-zz/Personal_Assistant/README.md

 # PersonalAssistant
-It is an personal assistant, capable to perform many tasks same as Google Assistant plus more extra features...
+It is an Personal Assistant, capable to perform many tasks same as Google Assistant plus more extra features...

 ## Requirements / Modules used:
 pyttsx3